shonendumm/EIP712-meta-transactions/README.md

 ESTR contract has been deployed on rinkeby: https://rinkeby.etherscan.io/address/0xe0427767282c793feb3896d048395ff543dbcab2

-Token Exchange contact deployed on rinkeby: https://rinkeby.etherscan.io/address/0xadd39d12ad9b8ffe3dcb48ac3822b94dd1308d2e
+Token Exchange contact is deployed on rinkeby: https://rinkeby.etherscan.io/address/0xadd39d12ad9b8ffe3dcb48ac3822b94dd1308d2e

-### To try the app with these deployed contracts:
+### To try the app with the already-deployed contracts:
 1. Git clone or download this project. cd into project using terminal.